Skip to main content

 Pinnekjøtt (Christmas Lamb Ribs)

-Dried and salted lamb ribs, traditionally steamed on birch sticks (hence the name 'stick meat').
-Traditional Christmas dinner in western Norway.
-Time-consuming preparation (30 days drying) results in incredibly flavorsome meat.
+Dried and salted lamb ribs, steamed over birch sticks, which is where the name 'stick meat' comes from.
+It's the Christmas dinner in western Norway.
+The 30-day drying takes patience but leaves the meat deeply flavorful.
 Served with mashed rutabaga (kålrabistappe) and potatoes.

 Lefse